tejassoni/laravel-react-auth-backend/README.md

 # Overview
-Laravel Sanctum <a href="https://laravel.com/docs/master/sanctum#main-content" target="_blank">Sanctum</a> Laravel Basic authorization process for user API registration and login with validations and response token.</a>
+Laravel <a href="https://laravel.com/docs/master/sanctum#main-content" target="_blank">Sanctum</a> Laravel Basic authorization process for user API registration and login with validations and response token.</a>

 Server Requirements
 =====================================